Why distributors are looking for Conexiom alternatives

 Best for: Distributors with mixed-format order intake who want fast deployment without workflow disruption.

-ERP integrations: SAP, NetSuite, Epicor, Oracle, Infor, and others.
+ERP integrations: SAP, NetSuite, Epicor, Oracle, Infor, and others — including legacy systems like AS/400 that most vendors won’t touch.

 Key differentiator: Works alongside your existing team rather than replacing their process.
 Teams typically save 32+ hours per week within the first month.